rsilvabr/convert_tiff_to_deflate/README.md

 After recompression, the data moves to a different byte position — the pointer becomes invalid and SilverFast can no longer find the IR channel.
 Dust removal stops working.

-**Photoshop layered TIFFs** Untested.
-Has riscs, because it may use proprietary Adobe structures across multiple IFDs that external tools may not preserve correctly.
+**Photoshop layered TIFFs** — untested, but may use proprietary Adobe structures across multiple IFDs that external tools do not preserve correctly.

 Multi-page files are listed at the end of the log with their full paths, so you can review and decide what to do with each one manually.